tgh-apil/general_needlework_phantom/README.md

 ## Assembly Instructions
 ### Mold
 1. 3D print out the intermediate mold components using any rigid filament.
 Clamp them together and cast with silicone.
 2. Laser cut the wooden pieces.
-Note that extra vein holes can be drilled if desired, or closed up with hot glue.
+Initially there are enough holes cut for 2 veins, however extra vein holes can be drilled if desired.
 3. Attach the bottom wooden component to the bottom of the silicone component with 4 screws.
 4. Attach the corner components to the long wooden side components with screws, then screw that to the sides of the silicone mold.
 Then screw the corner components into the bottom of the silicone mold.
 5. Slide the shorter side components into the gaps between the corner pieces and the silicone mold, and screw into place.